Kelley has great interest in ancient cultures throughout the world and has read many books and magazine articles about

 Nearly everyone has seen the Easter Island moai, those mysterious megalithic statues—hundreds of them, which resemble haughty, inscrutable men, gazing down upon everybody and everything.
 Who would build such curious likenesses?
 Why couldn’t they have erected pyramids like everyone else?

-Keep in mind, Easter Island is the remotest inhabited place on earth, about 2,000 miles from the nearest populated area.
+Keep in mind, Easter Island is one of the most remote inhabited places on earth, about 2,000 miles from the nearest populated area.
 Yet, living in isolation for more than a thousand years, the island’s ancient inhabitants created a culture about which many bizarre notions have been theorized.

 But what do we really know for certain about the ancient people of Easter Island and their enigmatic statues?
 Keep reading and you'll find out!

 Most scientific evidence seems to indicate that seafaring Polynesians came to Easter Island, also known as Rapa Nui, about A.D.
 400 and began the civilization that produced those marvelous enigmatic statues weighing an average of 14 tons each.
 However, nobody knows what the statues are supposed to be.
 Perhaps they represent ancestors, powerful kings or priests, God or gods.
 We may never know for certain.